formkit/docs-content/inputs/mask.md

    */
   placeholder: '_',
   /**
-   * When using `select` mode which direction do new characters flow in.
+   * When using `select` mode, determines which direction do new characters flow
+   * in.
    */
   selectDirection: 'left',
   /**